Saint-Jean-Baptiste de Grenelle, Paris

-Saint-John-Batiste de Grenelle is a Roman Catholic church located at 23 place Etienne-Perret in the 15th arrondissement of Paris, located near the Metro stations Commerce and Félix Faure.
+Saint-John-Baptiste de Grenelle is a Roman Catholic church located at 23 place Etienne-Perret in the 15th arrondissement of Paris, located near the Metro stations Commerce and Félix Faure.
 The church was constructed between 1824 and 1828, then rebuilt and greatly enlarged in 1924 and again in 1930.
 The exterior expresses the Neo-Gothic style, while the interior is in a very original version of the Neo-classical architectural style of Roman basilicas.

 History

 As the population of the quarter grew rapidly and the earlier church proved to be too small, the new church was built by architect Leonard Bontat.
 It was built on the Plain of Grenelle on land given by a donor whose first name was Leonard Jean-Baptiste, which gave the church its name The church enlargements, sponsored by the Cardinal of Paris, included a new chapel underneath the choir.

 The interior design, following the Roman basilica model, features arcades of classical columns and rounded arches.
 The upper level has rounded lunette windows.
 The cornice round the church emphasises the difference between the upper and level levels of the nave.
 The prominent colour of the nave interior yellow, the color associated with the Resurrection of Christ.